You can delay assessing and auto-enrolling your employees for up to three months - this is called the postponement period.

-- On your staging date
+- On your duties start date

-- On the first day of employment
+- On the first day of employment for a new employee,

 How postponement works